Maneren/dotfiles/README.md

 ## Install

 > [!CAUTION]
-> Don't blindly install this, read through the files and backup your original
+> Don't blindly install this!
+Read through the files and backup your original
-> dotfiles.
-Especially the `zsh` files contain system specific configuration that
+> dotfiles first.
+Especially the `zsh` configuration files contain many options
-> can mess up your shell (e.g. `$PATH`) or even parts of the DE if you have too
+> specific to my system that can mess up your shell (e.g. `$PATH`) or even parts
-> different installation than I have.
-Additionally, `zsh` and `nvim` will start
+> of the DE if you have too different installation.
+Additionally, `zsh` and
-> automatically downloading plugins on startup, review them as well!
+> `nvim` will start automatically downloading plugins on the first startup;
+> review them as well.

 ### Dotfiles